NFL News: Cardinals’ Patrick Peterson Suspended Six Games For PED Violation

 — Adam Schefter (@AdamSchefter) May 16, 2019

-The suspension for Patrick Peterson will break a pretty impressive streak he had going as he had made the Pro Bowl in each of his first eight NFL seasons.
-He will not be eligible for the Pro Bowl this season due to the suspension and he’s going to miss games against the Detroit Lions, Baltimore Ravens, Carolina Panthers, Seattle Seahawks, Cincinnati Bengals, and Atlanta Falcons.
+The suspension for Patrick Peterson will break a pretty impressive streak he had going, as he had made the Pro Bowl in each of his first eight NFL seasons.
+He will not be eligible for the Pro Bowl this season due to the suspension — and he’s going to miss games against the Detroit Lions, Baltimore Ravens, Carolina Panthers, Seattle Seahawks, Cincinnati Bengals, and Atlanta Falcons.

 Peterson’s first game back could be against the New York Giants.